4U6U57/git.merge/README.md

 This script requires a Unix enviornment running Bash (available for Linux, macOS, and Windows Insider Preview Fast).

-To get it, simply run
+To install it, simply run
 ```
 git clone http://github.com/4U6U57/gitmerge ~/bin/
+cd ~/bin/gitmerge
+make install
 ```

-Then, run it from wherever you want with `~/bin/gitmerge/gitmerge.sh` (add `~/bin/gitmerge` to your PATH to make it easier).

 ## Usage
-Simply run `~/bin/gitmerge/gitmerge.sh` in the directory you would like to create the merged repository.
+Simply run `gitmerge.sh` in the directory you would like to create the merged repository.
+Use "." if you would like to use the current directory.

 ## File Input
-Format a file as follows, for automated merging, then run with input redirect like so `~/bin/gitmerge/gitmerge.sh < FILE`
+Format a file as follows, for automated merging, then run with input redirect like so `gitmerge.sh < FILE`

 ```
 MERGE_NAME